Juan David García Bacca

-Garcia Bacca studied under the Claretians and became a priest in 1925.
-He continued his formative studies at the University of Munich, University of Zurich and the University of Paris.
-Yet he quit the Church during the 1930s and began to study philosophy at the University of Barcelona.
-In 1936 he went into exile because of his criticism of Francisco Franco, traveling first to Ecuador, where he taught at the Central University of Ecuador (1939–42) where he became a close friend with the writer Alfredo Pareja Diezcanseco, then to México, where he taught at the UNAM (1942–46) and finally establishing in Venezuela in 1946 and becoming a Venezuelan citizen in 1952.
-He started teaching upon his arrival at the Central University of Venezuela in 1946 until his retirement in 1971.
-He won the National Prize for Literature in 1978 for his life's work.
+Bacca began his education under the Claretians and was ordained as a priest in 1925.
+He continued his studies at the University of Munich, the University of Zurich, and the University of Paris.
+However, during the 1930s, he left the Church and pursued philosophy at the University of Barcelona.
+In 1936 after criticizing Francisco Franco, Bacca was forced to live in exile.
+He first traveled to Ecuador where he taught at the Central University of Ecuador (1939-1942).
+While in Ecuador he became close friends with a writer named Alfredo Pareja Diezcanseco.
+He then went to Mexico where he taught at UNAM (Universidad Nacional Autónoma de México) from 1942 to 1946.
+He eventually established himself in Venezuela in 1946 and was granted citizenship in 1952.
+Bacca was a professor at the Central University of Venezuela until his retirement in 1971.
+He was recognized for his life's work and was awarded the National Prize for Literature in 1978.